Rensvandeschoot/Tutorials/multilevel/LME4-Multilevel-Tutorial--Frequentist-.md

 ![](LME4-Multilevel-Tutorial--Frequentist-_files/figure-html/unnamed-chunk-7-1.png)<!-- -->

 We clearly see that the relationship between extraversion and popularity is not the same in all classes, but on average there is a clear positive relationship.
-In this tutorial we will show the estimation of these different slopes (and how the explain these differences).
-Again, for more information please refer the book [Multilevel analysis: Techniques and applications](https://www.rensvandeschoot.com/multilevel-book/).
+In this tutorial, we will show the estimation of these different slopes (and how the explain these differences).
+Again, for more information please refer to the book [Multilevel analysis: Techniques and applications](https://www.rensvandeschoot.com/multilevel-book/).

 We can also colour code the most extreme regression lines.